Life Sciences Venture Capitalist and Pitt Alumna Carolyn Green Shares Five Lessons for Attracting Investors to an Early-Stage Life Sciences Start-up

 - Medicine development is a highly scalable business with potentially high profit margins, even if it requires a major investment up front.

 Still, she says, venture capitalists remain pragmatic about the risks, since this is what early-stage investment is all about.
 Their attitude: “With experience and technical expertise, many risks can be managed.”
-For Green, the overall experience required lots of networking and meetings across the country to convey the investment opportunity in Logistical Therapeutics, but the efforts obviously paid off.
+For Green, the overall experience required lots of networking and meetings across the country to convey the investment opportunity in Logical Therapeutics, but the efforts obviously paid off.